 So practically, I edit and design Canvas magazine and TSCF’s annual reviews.
 I provide staff with personalised literature and other resources to help them find and communicate with their partners.
 I work with student leaders as they develop relationships with other students through The Loop and social media.
 I oversee our own social media (like us on Facebook!), build links with like-minded organisations, produce print and video content, and maintain this website.

 On Wednesdays I get out of the Auckland office to facilitate Catalyst in the City’s lunchtime Bible study.
 It’s a great group of graduates, several of whom were student leaders in their day.
 They regularly remind me why the work of TSCF is significant for all of study, work and life.

-Outside of TSCF, I’m finishing a Master’s in Public Policy at the University of Auckland and freelance as a photographer and graphic designer.
+Outside of TSCF, I completed a Master’s in Public Policy in 2016 and freelance as a photographer and graphic designer.
 I enjoy living simply, quality flatmates, and exploring New Zealand with friends.